raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 ## Exception and OnError

-**Exception** operation is used when it is necessary to throw an exception in the process of script
+**Exception** operation is used when it is necessary to throw an exception in the process of script execution.

-execution.

-*Example:*

 ```
 <set var="crmservers">crm,crm4,crm5</set>
 <for var="crmserver" in="crmservers">